+44 131 476 6500 firstname.lastname@example.org

 Weiroch Lodge offers idyllic luxury in the seclusion of the hills and forests in beautiful Morayshire.
 It is the perfect choice for those requiring convenience and comfort together with the best in quality and style.
 From the superbly equipped kitchen to gun cabinets for the sportsmen, the accommodation has the ambience of a shooting lodge in miniature.

 Weiroch has been awarded 5 Stars by the Scottish Tourist Board.

-• Lettings are normally from Sunday to Sunday (with off-peak exceptions) • Short breaks available upon request.
-Open all year • Under occupancy discount available for smaller parties of four or less • No children under 10 years accepted without prior arrangement • Well-behaved dogs may be accepted by prior arrangement only • The Lodge is a no smoking establishment • Nearest local shop 2-miles • Nearest town Aberlour 4-miles with variety of shops, pubs, hotels, cafes
+• Lettings are normally from Sunday to Sunday (with off-peak exceptions) • Short breaks available upon request. • Under occupancy discount available for smaller parties of four or less • No children under 10 years accepted without prior arrangement • A maximum of two well behaved dogs by prior arrangement only.
+A £25 charge per dog applies. • The Lodge is a no smoking establishment • Nearest local shop 2-miles • Nearest town Aberlour 4-miles with variety of shops, pubs, hotels, cafes

 Weiroch Lodge is the perfect choice for parties looking for comfort following a day’s sport.